liquidm/ruby-druid/README.md

 query.postagg{(aggregate2 + aggregate2).as output_field_name}
 ```

-It is required to aggregate all fields from a postaggregation with `long_sum`.
+Required fields for the postaggregation are fetched automatically by the library.

 ### interval